wasmerio/winterjs/README.md

 WinterJS is powered by [SpiderMonkey](https://spidermonkey.dev/), [Spiderfire](https://github.com/Redfire75369/spiderfire) and [hyper](https://hyper.rs/)
 to bring a new level of awesomeness to your Javascript apps.

-To compile the app to WebAssembly WinterJS is using the [WASIX](https://wasix.org) standard.
-Please note that compiling to WASIX is currently an involved process.
-We recommend using precompiled versions from [`wasmer/winterjs`](https://wasmer.io/wasmer/winterjs).
+WinterJS is using the [WASIX](https://wasix.org) standard to compile to WebAssembly.
+Please note that compiling to WASIX is currently a complex process.
+We recommend using precompiled versions from [`wasmer/winterjs`](https://wasmer.io/wasmer/winterjs), but please open an issue if you need to compile to WASIX locally.

 # WinterCG API Compatibility